Communication Assessment Profile (CASP) - CASP

 It can be used with children and young people with ASD and those with neurological difficuties as an outcome measure.

 Widely used in the UK.
 More information below

 CASP is a method of assessing the communicative abilities of adults with severe to mild learning disabilities.
-It is the only UK standardised assessment tool for adults with severe to moderate learnig disabilities.
-It makes use of photographs of functional adult-oriented objects and has been designed as a joint assessment so that nursing staff, caregivers or instructors can use it in conjunction with a speech & language therapist.
+It is the only UK standardised assessment tool for adults with severe to moderate learning disabilities.
+It makes use of photographs of functional adult-oriented objects and has been designed as a joint assessment so that nursing staff, caregivers or instructors can use it in conjunction with a Speech & Language Therapist.